 Sounds good!
 When does this show air so I can watch it?

-The next episode is "Thin Ice", written by Sarah Dollard.
-It will air at 7.20pm on the 29th of April on BBC One in the UK and at 9pm/8c on BBC America.
+The next episode is "World Enough and Time", written by Steven Moffat.
+It will air at 6.45pm on the 27th of May on BBC One in the UK and at 9pm/8c on BBC America.

 What are you doing about spoilers?